avandekleut/avandekleut.github.io/_posts/2020-07-10-reinforce.md

 \end{cases}
 $$

-This policy is deterministic (always chooses the same action).
-This can be a problem when we want our agent to explore more.
+This policy is deterministic (i.e., always chooses the same action).
+This can be a problem when we want our agent to explore, since exploration requires trying out different actions.
 We solved this problem somewhat using $\epsilon$-greedy policies and epsilon decay, but what if we wanted our policy to be stochastic?
-In the most general description, policies are just probability distributions over actions, and we sample actions from those probability distributions.
+In their most general definition, policies are just probability distributions over actions, and we sample actions from those probability distributions.
 More narrow distributions are more likely to choose the same actions (with policies like those used in $Q$-learning as an extreme example), and more broad distributions are more likely to choose different actions (with a random agent as an extreme example).

 In order to use continuous action spaces and have stochastic policies, we have to model the policy $\pi$ directly.
 We can parametrize our policy using some parameters $\theta$ to produce a distribution over actions: